Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 Left middle toe

-5. Your helper will write down whether you've felt a touch or not.
+6. Your helper will write down whether you've felt a touch or not.

-What your risk level means
+What does your risk level mean?

-If the results does show that you’ve lost sensation, you should be referred to a diabetes specialist podiatrist, foot protection team, or the diabetes foot clinic.
+If the results do show that you’ve lost sensation, you should be referred to a diabetes specialist podiatrist, foot protection team, or the diabetes foot clinic.
 They’ll be able to help you manage the condition.

-This test is officially known as the Ipswich Touch Test, which was designed by Gerry Rayman and the team at Ipswich Hospital.
+The Touch your Toes test is officially known as the Ipswich Touch Test, which was designed by Gerry Rayman and the team at Ipswich Hospital.

 Back to Top